EndPointCorp/end-point-blog/2014/09/25/pgxlog-disk-space-problem-on-postgres.html.md

 <em>pg_xlog with a dummy file</em><br/>
 <small>(<a href="https://flic.kr/p/5Naet5">image</a> by <a href="https://www.flickr.com/photos/andrewmalone/">Andrew Malone</a>)</small></div>

 Running out of disk space in the pg_xlog directory is a fairly common Postgres problem.
 This important directory holds the [WAL](https://www.postgresql.org/docs/current/static/wal-intro.html) (Write Ahead Log) files.
-(WAL files contain a record of all changes made to the database — see the link for more details).
+(WAL files contain a record of all changes made to the database—​see the link for more details).
 Because of the near write‑only nature of this directory, it is often put on a separate disk.
 Fixing the out of space error is fairly easy: I will discuss a few remedies below.

 When the pg_xlog directory fills up and new files cannot be written to it, Postgres will stop running, try to automatically restart, fail to do so, and give up.
 The pg_xlog directory is so important that Postgres cannot function until there is enough space cleared out to start writing files again.
 When this problem occurs, the Postgres logs will give you a pretty clear indication of the problem.
 They will look similar to this: